 00:...

-module to verify the published pubkey record to match the selected private key by setting option check_pubkey
+module to verify that the published pubkey record matches the selected private key by setting the check_pubkey

-To use DKIM keys stored in Redis you should add the following to configuration:
+To use DKIM keys stored in Redis, add the following to your configuration::

 # local.d/dkim_signing.conf